ONCHI Kôshirô (1891-1955)

 Onchi employed a varied and sophisticated approach to design, exploring figurative, abstract, and symbolic imagery through traditional and experimental techniques, both Japanese and Western.
 He was an excellent draftsman in the realistic manner.
 For example, see his celebrated portrait of the poet Hagiwara Sakutarô* illustrated below.
 However, his explorations into abstract composition must stand as seminal in the development of the sôsaku hanga movement.
 He not only used woodblocks to print his images, but also incorporated diverse, unconventional materials, such as fabrics, string, paper blocks, fish fins, and leaves.

-* The post-war demand among American and European collectors for impressions of the Hagiwara image was intense, but Onchi produced very few impressions (probably between 13 and 15 over several years).
+* The post-war demand among American and European collectors for impressions of the Hagiwara image was intense, but Onchi produced very few impressions (probably around 15 over several years).
 Then, in 1949, Sekino Jun'ichirô printed an edition of 50 impressions after some guidance from Onchi.
 In addition, a posthumous memorial edition of undocumented size was commissioned by Onchi's family and printed in 1955 by Hirai Kôichi.
 Finally, in 1987, Onchi's son Kunio printed 10 more impressions from the original blocks; seven went to museums and two are in private collections, while the location of the remaining impression is currently uncomfirmed.

 Onchi's interest in abstract art was evident early in his career, including contributions to the aforementioned periodical Tsukuhae, and during the last 15 years of his life abstraction came to dominate his oeuvre.
 Onchi believed that the purpose of art was the expression of an artist's subjective experience.
 He was not interested in merely replicating an image from a set of blocks and thus he made very few editions.
 Onchi viewed woodblock prints as distinctive pictures produced by carving, their essence coming from the special quality and process of using blocks to impart shapes and colors onto paper.
 For Onchi, this meant an opportunity for experimentation and variation.
 In some instances Onchi made only one or two proofs from his blocks; if the result was what he wanted, he printed no more.
 His daughter Mio once said, "Father always says he'll make more copies for the people who come here pestering us for prints.
 But he never does."
 [See Michener reference below.]